 Q: Who is in PRIME-US?

-A: Participating students are based at the UCSF School of Medicine in San Francisco and at the Joint Medical Program (JMP) in Berkeley.
-Although students come to the program with diverse interests and backgrounds, they share a strong commitment to working with urban underserved populations.
-We are looking for students who are interested in all aspects of health and health care (clinical care, health policy, public health, research, education, etc) and all fields (primary, specialty and surgical care).
+A: Participating students are based at the UCSF School of Medicine in San Francisco and at the UCB-UCSF Joint Medical Program (JMP) in Berkeley.
+Currently, PRIME-US admits eleven students on the UCSF campus ([email protected]) and four students on the UCB campus ([email protected]) to form one cohesive class cohort.
+Although students come to the program with diverse interests and backgrounds, they share a strong commitment to promoting health equity and working with urban underserved populations.
+We are looking for students who are interested in all aspects of health and health care (clinical care, health policy, public health, research, education, etc) and all clinical fields (primary, specialty, and surgical care).

 Q: What is the application process?